-The perfect home does not exist.
+The perfect home

 There is something wrong with every home.
 If you are not concerned about that, I believe you should be.
 The cost of a home inspection is minimal when compared to the price of fixing the things the Inspector could have found.
 A proper Home Inspection will include all systems in the home such as;